Accession of Albania to the European Union: Chronology of relations with the European Union

 Officially recognised by the EU as a "potential candidate country" in 2000, Albania started negotiations on a Stabilisation and Association Agreement (SAA) in 2003.
 This was successfully agreed and signed on 12 June 2006, thus completing the first major step toward Albania's full membership in the EU.

 Albania applied for European Union membership on 28 April 2009.
 After Albania's application for EU membership, the Council of the European Union asked the European Commission on 16 November 2009 to prepare an assessment on the readiness of Albania to start accession negotiations.
 On 16 December 2009, the European Commission submitted the Questionnaire on accession preparation to the Albanian government.
 Albania returned answers to the Commission on 14 April 2010.
 On 5 December 2013, an MEP meeting recommended to the council to grant Albania candidate status.
 On 23 June 2014, under the Greek EU Presidency, the Council of the European Union agreed to grant Albania candidate status, which was endorsed by the European Council a few days later.
 Following in the steps of countries joining the EU in 2004, Albania has been extensively engaged with EU institutions, and joined NATO as a full member in 2009.

 The European Commission recommended that the EU open membership talks with Albania in its November 2016 assessment.
 In June 2018 the European Council agreed on a pathway to starting accession talks with Albania by the end of 2019.

 Albania's EU accession is bundled with North Macedonia's EU accession.
-Albania is given certain pre-conditions for starting the accession negotiations, such as passing reforms in the justice system, a new electoral law, opening trials for corrupt judges and the respect of human rights for its Greek minority.
+Albania is given certain pre-conditions for starting the accession negotiations, such as passing reforms in the justice system, a new electoral law, opening trials for corrupt judges and respect for the human rights of its Greek minority.